 Tastings at Two Micro-Breweries, Visit to Bickle Farm Valley Hops, Villa Conti Winery, and Canada’s Best Bakery!

 With local guide Peter Brotherhood, visit two local breweries, a local hops farm and the Villa Conti Winery in Northumberland County.
 Taste-test the various beers and see how they are created at the William St Beer Co. in Cobourg and the Church Key Brewery and Grindhouse Pub in Campbellford.
 Each brewery has its own unique specialties; we will have the time to purchase their products, too.
 Visit a working hops farm to speak to the farmer who produces hops for breweries across Canada.
 At the Villa Conti Winery, we will have the opportunity to sample some of their wines as we enjoy an authentic Italian lunch overlooking the Northumberland Hills.
 While in Campbellford, we will visit Dooher’s Bakery, judged Canada’s Best Bakery in 2018.
-Here we will taste taste their products as well as purchase them, if desired.
+Here we will taste their products as well as purchase them, if desired.

 ZIMART, Rice Lake Gallery